 Countries: Global Organization Type: Consultant/Training

-Countries: Ghana Organization Type: Individual
+Website: https://www.linkedin.com/in/searraruggeri/Countries: Global Organization Type: Individual

-Countries: Global Organization Type: Individual
+Countries: Global, Rwanda Organization Type: Individual

-Countries: Global Organization Type: Individual
+Countries: Global Organization Type: Project Implementation or Direct Service Delivery

 Tamara Jazbec